DKUMSE2020OS/hw2/README.md

 You can download some example input source code from the link: [https://mobile-os.dankook.ac.kr/data/FreeBSD9-orig.tar] or
 you can use /opt/FreeBSD9-orig.tar from our server.

+Note. we have another sample input file in our server:
+/home5/android_source.tar

 Please make some document so that I can follow to build/compile and run the code.
 It would be better if the document includes some introduction and some important implementation details or your program structure.